Prompt Stealing Attacks Against Text-to-Image Generation Models: Preliminary Analysis

 \subsection{Data Collection}

-To the best of our knowledge, no large-scale prompt-image datasets are available by the time we perform this study.
-To assess prompt stealing attacks, we collect a dataset by ourselves via Lexica~\cite{Lexica}.
-There are two reasons for us to choose Lexica.
-First, Lexica is a well-known image gallery of Stable Diffusion; it contains 5M+ prompt-image pairs extracted from Stable Diffusion's discord server.\footnote{\url{https://discord.com/invite/stablediffusion}.} Lexica covers the art creations of many Stable Diffusion's active users, such as artists and prompt engineers.
+To the best of our knowledge, no large-scale prompt-image datasets are available at the time of our study.
+In order to assess prompt stealing attacks, we collect a dataset by ourselves via Lexica~\cite{Lexica}.
+We opt for Lexica for two reasons.
+First, Lexica is a well-known image gallery of Stable Diffusion; it contains over 5M prompt-image pairs extracted from Stable Diffusion's discord server~\cite{discord_StableDiffusion}.
+Lexica covers the art creations of many Stable Diffusion's active users, such as artists and prompt engineers.
 This allows us to better simulate the real-world attack scenario.
-Second, Lexica provides a query API\footnote{\url{https://lexica.art/docs}.} that given a specific prompt, returns the 50 most similar prompts and the corresponding images.
+Second, Lexica provides a query API~\cite{Lexica_search_api} that given a specific prompt, returns the 50 most similar prompts and the corresponding images.
 Note that similar prompts are likely from the same user during their prompt engineering process.
 Therefore, the data from Lexica can closely reflect people's real-world usage of Stable Diffusion.

-As Lexica only provides a query API and does not release its public dataset, we regard an open-source prompt dataset on Hugging Face\footnote{\url{https://huggingface.co/datasets/Gustavosta/Stable-Diffusion-Prompts}.} as a starting point for our data collection.
-This dataset contains 80K prompts crawled from Lexica, which are used to train a prompt generator.
-As this dataset does not contain any images and other metadata, e.g., the image download link, we cannot directly use it.
-To address this, we randomly sample 5,000 prompts from the dataset, then query these prompts to Lexica's query API.
+As Lexica only provides a query API and does not release its public dataset, we regard an open-source prompt dataset on Hugging Face as a starting point for our data collection.\footnote{\url{https://huggingface.co/datasets/Gustavosta/Stable-Diffusion-Prompts}.} This dataset contains 80K prompts crawled from Lexica, which are used to train a prompt generator.
+However, since this dataset does not contain any images and the image download link, we cannot directly use it.
+To address this, we randomly sample 5,000 prompts from the dataset and then query these prompts to Lexica's query API.
 As mentioned above, the API returns 50 results for each query, including images, prompts, grid, etc. In the end, we crawl 250,000 prompts and the corresponding generated images.
+We specifically exclude images generated by models other than Stable Diffusion, such as Aperture, a model designed to generate photorealistic images and can only be accessed on the Lexica website.
 We filter out the prompts and images that could not be parsed correctly.
 Also, images belonging to the grid type (each of those images contains several generated images stitched together) are neglected as well.
 Finally, after the de-duplication of prompts, we get 61,467 prompt-image pairs.
 We name the dataset as~\emph{\dataset}.